nimbix/jardoc/docs/kns_apps_tutorial.md

 When using custom, a `cmd` key must be set, and it should contain the script to be executed, encoded in base64 format.

-For example, to deploy a basic kubeai, which uses helm to deploy:
+For example, to deploy a basic KubeAI, which uses helm to deploy:

 ```json
                 "templates": [